The Pack (1977 film): Release

 The film was released theatrically in the United States by Warner Bros. in November 1977.

 The film was released on VHS by Warner Home Video in 1983.
 As of 2012, the film is available on MOD (Manufacture on Demand) DVD.
+Scream Factory released the film on Blu-ray on September 12, 2023.

 Reception

 Critical reception for The Pack has been mixed to negative.
 TV Guide awarded the film 2 out of 4 stars, calling it "A cut above the usual exploitative revenge-of-nature films", but criticizing the cataclysmic climax.
 Variety gave the film a positive review, writing "The Pack is a well-made and discreetly violent story of a pack of wild dogs menacing residents of a remote island."
 Leonard Maltin awarded the film 2 1/2 out of a possible 4 stars, calling it "predictable" but noted that the film was well made.